AdamikHQ/adamik-mcp-server/README.md

 ## Overview

-The Adamik MCP Server is a middleware communication protocol server that enables interaction with 60+ blockchain networks through Claude Desktop in both read and write modes.
-This integration provides a standardized, multi-chain API, allowing developers to seamlessly interact with diverse blockchains for transaction management, account insights, staking, and token interactions, all through a unified and enterprise-grade interface.
+The Adamik MCP Server enables read and write interactions with 60+ blockchain networks through Claude Desktop.
+This server provides an integration with the standardized, multi-chain Adamik API, allowing developers to seamlessly interact with diverse blockchains for transaction management, account insights, staking, and token interactions, all through a unified and enterprise-grade interface.

 ## Prerequisites

-- Node.js (v16 or higher)
+- Node.js (v20 or higher)
 - pnpm
 - Git
 - Claude Desktop installed (https://claude.ai/download)